vinitbolla/ContentPostingAppBackend/README.md

 Application Deployed on Heroku Cloud

-Click here to check out the application.
-Click on the link below https://content-posting-app.herokuapp.com/
+Click on the link below to check out the application. https://content-posting-app.herokuapp.com/